-I did both my undergraduate degree in marine biology and my PhD in marine biogeochemistry at the University of Southampton and the National Oceanography Centre (NOC) Southampton.
+Emma did both her undergraduate degree in marine biology and PhD in marine biogeochemistry at the University of Southampton and the National Oceanography Centre (NOC) Southampton.

-My work has taken me on many research cruises, the best was my first cruise which was in the Southern Ocean.
-So many penguins!
-I've also been heavily involved in aspects of science outside of research such as policy, diversity and communications.
+Her work has taken me on many research cruises and she's also been heavily involved in aspects of science outside of research such as policy, diversity and communications.